NYMC Celebrates Founders, Raises Funds for Student Scholarship

 Honorary Doctor of Science Degrees Awarded to Regeneron Founders at Gala

 New York Medical College (NYMC) hosted its Founder’s Dinner at the Surf Club on The Sound in New Rochelle, New York, on the evening of September 18.
-More than 325 College supporters gathered for a festive evening to celebrate NYMC’s proud history and promising future, honor distinguished community leaders and alumni for their impactful achievements and raised $400,000 for student scholarship.
+More than 325 College supporters gathered for a festive evening to celebrate NYMC’s proud history and promising future, honor distinguished community leaders and alumni for their impactful achievements and raised $400,000 for student scholarship and other important initiatives.

 This year’s gala honored: Robert A. Barish, M.D.
 '79, M.B.A., with the William Cullen Bryant Award; Jean Marie Malecki, M.D.
 '79, M.P.H., FACPM, with the Alfred B. DelBello Distinguished Service Award; and Ira D. Glick, M.D.
 '61, with the Jackson E. Spears Award.
 The inaugural Distinguished Alumni Award was presented to Anton Bennett, Ph.D. ’93, who was selected for the honor by fellow alumni in the Graduate School of Basic Medical Sciences.